mj1618/python-turtle-tutorial/README.md

 Add multiple plants at random positions to the world and add rocks at random positions.
 Create an algorithm that reaches all plants (that are reachable) in the shortest possible number of moves.

-You will need the above shortest path algorithm, plus some of your own flare to figure out how to hit all plants.
+You will need the above shortest grid path algorithm, plus some of your own flare to figure out how to reach all plants.
 Start with what's called a "brute-force" algorithm: come up with every possible order of plants and solve for every order, then select the one that results in the least number of turtle steps.
 Permutations may help you with this challenge: [https://www.geeksforgeeks.org/permutation-and-combination-in-python/](https://www.geeksforgeeks.org/permutation-and-combination-in-python/).